Lawyer Milloy: Personal life

-Milloy attended Lincoln High School in Tacoma, Washington and excelled in high school football, baseball, and basketball.
+Milloy attended Lincoln High School in Tacoma, Washington, and excelled in high school football, baseball, and basketball.
 He was a teammate of Jon Kitna at Lincoln High School and earned Parade magazine high school All-American honors his senior year after rushing for 1,056 yards and 15 touchdowns as a tailback and intercepting seven passes as a safety.
 He was also a three-time All-Narrows League choice and was considered the top prep prospect in the state his senior year.

 On September 15, 2008, it was reported that Milloy was arrested by Gwinnett Police for speeding and DUI.
-He was pulled over for speeding by Gwinnett Police on Interstate 85 at 3:30AM and was deemed intoxicated and was lodged in Gwinnett County Jail before posting a $1,645 bond.
+Police pulled him over for speeding on Interstate 85 at 3:30 am, and he was deemed intoxicated and was lodged in Gwinnett County Jail before posting a $1,645 bond.

-Milloy married his college girlfriend, Claudine, who was a two-time All-American for Washington in track.
-Milloy and his wife currently reside in Woodinville, Washington and have four daughters named Amirah, Kiki, Tia, and Breya.
-Amirah played as an outfielder for the Washington Huskies softball team.
-Kiki plays as a center fielder for the Tennessee Volunteers softball team.
+Milloy married his college girlfriend, Claudine, a two-time All-American for Washington in track.
+They currently reside in Woodinville, Washington and have four daughters, Amirah, Kiki, Tia, and Breya.
+Amirah was an outfielder for the Washington Huskies softball team.
+Kiki was a center fielder for the Tennessee Volunteers softball team.
+Tia began playing for the University of Oklahoma softball team in 2025.